tpwd/ke_search/README.rst

 composer test:php-cs-fixer
 ```

-This will create a file `phpstan-report.log` which contains the errors.
+This will create a file `php-cs-fixer-report.log` which contains the errors.

 To fix the code styling according to the TYPO3 coding guidelines automatically
 run